 The Scout Falls trail is the first section of the Timpanooke trail leading to the summit of Mount Timpanogos.
 It's accessed via American Fork Canyon, which requires a fee of $6 per vehicle to enter.
 The trailhead for the Timpanooke trail is about 7 miles up American Fork Canyon - take the Timpanooke turnoff just past Mutual Dell.
 Scout Falls is a delightfully refreshing waterfall (though it may dwindle to a trickle during dry periods), and it's a nice place to have a picnic before heading back down the trail.
 The trail is 3 miles total and moderately easy, gaining about 600 feet in elevation.

 The Silver Lake Trail at the Brighton Ski Resort is the easiest, most child-friendly hike around - just a short boardwalk stroll around a small Alpine lake.
-There's a visitor's center with child-friendly activities and plenty of ground squirrels to keep the kids amused.
+There's a visitor's center with children's activities and plenty of ground squirrels to keep the kids amused.
 On the far side of the lake, other trails lead to Twin Lakes and Lake Solitude.
 Don't confuse Brighton's Silver Lake trail with the Silver Lake trail in American Fork canyon, which is a lot of fun but moderately difficult.

 Timpanogos Cave National Monument up American Fork Canyon consists of three spectacular caverns accessible to the public with a one-hour guided tour.
 The Timpanogos Cave trail is 1.5 miles each way and gains 1000 feet in elevation.
 It's a little steep, but doable for most.
 Strollers are not allowed, though the trail is paved.